sumaiyanalukwago/Tech-Events-in-Uganda/README.md

 ![](/Tech events in uganda by Sumaiya Nalukwago.png)

-## Read me [one more time...]
-Every link in this repository includes a date when a particular event will be happening.
+Every link in this repository includes a date when a particular event will be happening alongside the venue.
 The events are arranged according to months

 ## To get the most out of this directory, do this:
-- To get the most out of this directory:
-- Browse the list: Scroll down to the Upcoming events section to see a chronological list of gatherings
+- Browse the whole list by scrolling down to the Upcoming events section to see a chronological list of  the tech gatherings
-- Get the details: Click the link attached on each particular event to access the official registration page, agenda, and venue details for each event.
+- Get the details by clicking on the link attached on each particular event to access the official registration page, agenda, and venue details for each event.
 - Stay updated by clicking the star button at the top of this page to save this repository in your favorites and check back regularly for new additions.

 ## How to contribute